ReganMoyes/ReganMoyes/README.md

-- 👋 Hi, I’m @ReganMoyes
+- 👋 Hi, I’m Regan Moyes.
 - 👀 I’m interested in Client-Side development.
 I'm a sucker for all the pretty things so CSS is right up my alley.
 But I'm also a Creative Writer so I have a soft spot for HTML and copywriting too.
 - 🌱 I’m currently learning Agile and DevOps as part of my Diploma in Web Development and Design with Developers Institute.
 - 💞️ I’m looking to collaborate on web design projects.